-For Root CA, a CRL is published each time a Subordinate/Intermediate CA is revoked or periodically every month.
+For Root CA, a CRL is published at least once every 12 (twelve) months or within 24 (twenty four) hours if a Subordinate/Intermediate CA is revoked.

 4.9.8 Maximum Latency for CRLs

 CRL's for certificates issued to end entity Subscribers are posted automatically to the online repository within a commercially reasonable time after generation, usually within minutes of generation.